lindy-labs/access_control/README.md

 This library uses `u128` values in the form of 2<sup>n</sup>, where `n` is in the range `0 <= n < 128`, to represent user-defined roles as members.

-We recommend users to define the roles in a standalone Cairo contract as its own namespace.
+We recommend users to define the roles in a separate Cairo file.
 For example:

 ```cairo
 mod roles {